 The Lit SSR renderer is experimental, and some existing web components may not work with the new API.
 As other web component libraries adopt declarative shadow DOM and common APIs emerge for rendering, we hope to bring support to those libraries as well.
 We will keep refining and improving this support as we move towards Astro v1.0.

-We’ve been absolutely blown away by the love Astro has recieved in such a short amount of time:
+We’ve been absolutely blown away by the love Astro has received in such a short amount of time:

 - Featured articles and guides from Netlify, Cloudflare, CSS Tricks, and more.